Posthuman: Post-posthumanism and post-cyborg ethics

 The idea of post-posthumanism (post-cyborgism) has recently been introduced.

 This body of work outlines the after-effects of long-term adaptation to cyborg technologies and their subsequent removal, e.g., what happens after 20 years of constantly wearing computer-mediating eyeglass technologies and subsequently removing them, and of long-term adaptation to virtual worlds followed by return to "reality." and the associated post-cyborg ethics (e.g. the ethics of forced removal of cyborg technologies by authorities, etc.).

 Posthuman political and natural rights have been framed on a spectrum with animal rights and human rights.
-Posthumanism broadens the scope of what it means to be a valued life form and to be treated as such (in contrast to certain life forms being seen as less-than and being taken advantage of or killed off); it “calls for a more inclusive definition of life, and a greater moral-ethical response, and responsibility, to non-human life forms in the age of species blurring and species mixing. … [I]t interrogates the hierarchic ordering – and subsequently exploitation and even eradication – of life forms.”
+Posthumanism broadens the scope of what it means to be a valued life form and to be treated as such (in contrast to certain life forms being seen as less-than and being taken advantage of or killed off); it “calls for a more inclusive definition of life, and a greater moral-ethical response, and responsibility, to non-human life forms in the age of species blurring and species mixing. … [I]t interrogates the hierarchic ordering—and subsequently exploitation and even eradication—of life forms.”

+Hybrid Interfaces: Supersenses, Cyborg Systems, and Hybrid Bodies

+Technology integrated into the human body changes how individuals interact with the external world.
+Sensory activity is mediated by technology, creating a new interface with the world.
+The introduction of nanotechnologies and hybrid computing into the organism alters the normal perception and cognition of things and the world.
+The fusion of the human body with technology within the organism lays the groundwork for the emergence of individuals endowed with new attributes and capabilities.
+Human beings and the modification of their psycho-physical characteristics become subjects of direct manipulation, necessitating a reevaluation of the concept of humanity from various humanistic, philosophical, and biological perspectives.

+Human ability to incorporate inorganic elements of technological nature into oneself can radically alter both inner and outer appearance, transforming individuals into cyborgs.
+This new hybrid form replaces the humanistic view of humanity and raises a series of new philosophical questions concerning ethics and human nature.

+Especially for new generations, the combination of carnal body and virtual body can determine forms of identity hybridization and possible negative effects on identity formation.

 Transhumanism

 Definition

-According to transhumanist thinkers, a posthuman is a hypothetical future being "whose basic capacities so radically exceed those of present humans as to be no longer unambiguously human by our current standards."
+According to transhumanist thinkers, a posthuman is a hypothetical future being "whose basic capacities so radically exceed those of present humans as to be no longer, unambiguously, human by our current standards."
 Posthumans primarily focus on cybernetics, the posthuman consequent and the relationship to digital technology.
 Steve Nichols published the Posthuman Movement manifesto in 1988.
 His early evolutionary theory of mind (MVT) allows development of sentient E1 brains.
 The emphasis is on systems.
 Transhumanism does not focus on either of these.
 Instead, transhumanism focuses on the modification of the human species via any kind of emerging science, including genetic engineering, digital technology, and bioengineering.
 Transhumanism is sometimes criticized for not adequately addressing the scope of posthumanism and its concerns for the evolution of humanism.